-When people begin optimising their campaigns, especially their search marketing, landing page experience is often one of the last things optimised.
+When marketers begin optimising their campaigns, especially their search marketing, landing page experience is often one of the last things optimised.
 And there’s a good reason for this.
-Not many people really understand which attributes describe a good landing page experience - at least not the way that Google ranks it.
+Not many business owners really understand which attributes describe a good landing page experience - at least not the way that Google ranks it.

-The status, which in Adwords is measured as ‘average’, ‘above average’ or ‘below average’ describes whether users are likely to find what they’re looking for, and have a good experience on your landing page.
+The status, which in Adwords is measured as ‘average’, ‘above average’ or ‘below average’ describes whether potential customers are likely to find what they’re looking for, and have a good experience on your landing page.

 To understand which attributes describe a good landing page experience, we need to first make sure that each landing page is relevant to the keywords and ads you’re using to direct people to it, and that the page itself is useful to visitors.

 Be transparent in your dealings with visitors, and make sure they know exactly what you need from them, and what they’ll get from you.
 These factors all play a role in your landing page experience status.

-You can use this status to identify any landing pages which may be hurting your conversion rate.
+You can use this status to identify different types of landing pages which may be hurting your conversion rate.

 Landing page experience is also just one of the factors which go into calculating your Quality Score.

 In a nutshell, Quality Score is the way Google rates both the relevance and quality of your keywords and ads in PPC campaigns.
 This score is used to determine your cost per click (CPC), in combination with your maximum bid.

-To determine CPC and ad rank in the ad auction process, AdWords multiplies your specified bid by your quality score.
+To determine CPC and ad rank in the ad auction process, Google Ads multiplies your specified bid by your quality score.

 Unfortunately, no one outside of Google knows exactly how Quality Score is calculated, but we do know that it depends on multiple factors: